Kanal A: Program

 In its domestic production Kanal A offers its viewers news and entertaining contents.
 The program is rich with numerous foreign hits—films, series.
-The news program The World on Kanal A (SVET na Kanalu A) is broadcast on working days at 18.00 and at 19.45 and is followed by a short summary including the latest news.
+The news program Svet on Kanal A is broadcast on working days at 18.00 and at 19.45 and is followed by a short summary including the latest news.

 The creators of the program form their stories on the basis of live television.
-The editorial policy is on the side of the ordinary man with a focus on the so-called citizen journalism—the viewers can participate in the show and send their MMSs or videos.
+The editorial policy is on the side of the ordinary man with a focus on the so-called citizen journalism—the viewers can participate in the show and send their photos or videos.